News

 Who reported this story?
 This story was reported by Mario Díaz, Michael Lemons, Rayan Graham at KPRC 2 / Click2Houston (NBC).
 To learn more about how The Pearland selects and reviews stories, see our editorial standards .

 Where can I find related coverage?
-See more local coverage from The Pearland, or browse our daily briefing and topic hubs .
+See more News coverage from The Pearland, or browse our daily briefing and topic hubs .

 ← Back to all news